iffybooks/steganography-for-everyone/README.md

 If you're using Linux, you should be able to install steghide with your package manager.
 Installing steghide on macOS & Windows is trickier, so we recommend running it via Docker.

-You can find this zine on our website at the following URL [https://iffybooks.net/steganography](https://iffybooks.net/steganography)
+You can find this zine on our website at the following URL:
+[https://iffybooks.net/steganography](https://iffybooks.net/steganography)

 Source code and example files are on GitHub: